 - List Audio Devices (vuo.audio.listDevices2): Gives a list of all available audio input and output devices.

 - Make Audio Wave (vuo.audio.wave2): Calculates a set of values for a simple audio waveform.

 - Make Image from Channels (vuo.audio.image.channels): Creates an image of audio amplitudes.

 - Make Waveform Image (vuo.audio.image.waveform2): Creates a graph of an audio waveform, where the height of the curve is determined by the amplitude of each audio sample.

 - Mix Audio Channels (vuo.audio.mix): Combines multiple audio channels into a single channel.

 - Play Audio File (vuo.audio.file.play): Outputs a stream of audio from a file.

 - Receive Live Audio (vuo.audio.receive): Outputs a stream of audio from an input device.

-- Send Live Audio (vuo.audio.send): Sends audio channels to an audio output device, and fires events when the audio device is ready for more.
+- Send Live Audio (vuo.audio.send2): Sends audio channels to an audio output device.

 - Split Audio by Frequency (vuo.audio.split.frequency): Separates audio into multiple channels by frequency.